adopted-ember-addons/ember-moment/README.md

   * If you need support for < Ember 1.10 please use ember-moment 1.x-2.x
 * HTMLBars

+## Upgrading

+If your npm dep for ember-moment is not fixed on a version (ie, useing `~` or `^`) then you may be required to `ember g ember-moment` between versions as the default blueprint may have changed.
+Please try this, along with clearing `node_modules` and `bower_components` before reporting issues after upgrades.

 ## Usage

 * ember-cli < 0.2.3 `ember install:addon ember-moment`